You are here

 What happens after I submit my application?

 The program administration will contact you once the application is received and verify that the packet is complete.
 Please be prepared to advise which technical track you wish to pursue at that time.
-Your complete application packet will then be reviewed by the MGEL Graduate Studies Committe.
+Your complete application packet will then be reviewed by the MGEL Graduate Studies Committee.
 Under normal conditions, you will receive an admissions decision within 5-7 business days or earlier after the committee receives your packet.

 Does the program accept transfer credit?